 I’ve experienced years of design critiques and feedback, I’ve found open communication lines to be most useful – a healthy back and forth.
-Pushback is a real thing if you don’t agree with my feedback I want to know.
+If you don’t agree with my feedback then let’s discuss it.
 Discussion and debate are healthy, and often essential to a project.
 I want to ensure that dialogue is open between us.

 When talking through a deliverable, I want it to be a safe space for whatever conversations need to happen.
 I want you to experience my feedback in a manner that is valuable for you.
 I want us to both feel valued and heard (because you can push back) – let’s create that space together.

 Feedback plays such an important role in design.
 We design from our own perspective and with our own bias (as much as we try to avoid it, it’s impossible) – and that can be dangerous.
 Feedback from a different perspective will only make my work better.

 I love feedback.
 Give feedback as early as possible and often.
 Don’t wait to give feedback.
 If you need time to digest and think things through, that’s great, please do – just let me know.

 A frustrating experience is to get feedback only on the finished product.
 It wastes time and often means backtracking.
 Bring yourself to all rounds of feedback.
 Remember how I said I like efficiency.
 Very that.

 If you don’t understand what to give feedback on or how, ask, ask again, and keep asking until you know what feedback is required.

-Whatever you think of my work – I can handle it (and I’ve probably heard worse, design school does a good job of preparing you for harsh critiques).
+Whatever you think of my work – I can handle it and I’ve probably heard worse (design school does a good job of preparing designers for critiques, not matter how harsh).
 Don’t be afraid of offending me.
 I’d rather re-evaluate and get it right than have an unhappy client.
 Feedback leads to better design – it’s an important part of the process.